Our Current Research

 Perovskites for LEDs and Displays

-Our group's major focus is on the synthesis and modification of perovskite nanocrystals, particularly for lighting and display applications.
-We aim to improve the efficiency and stability of our devices by optimizing crystal growth.
-By utilizing chiral ligands, we prepare nanocrystals that exhibit circularly-polarized emission—a unique feature that enables their use in advanced spin-LEDs.
+Our group's major focus is on the synthesis and modification of perovskite nanocrystals and thin films, particularly for lighting and display applications.
+We aim to improve the efficiency and stability of our devices and tune their emission in a broad wavelength range including the NIR.
+By utilizing chiral ligands, we prepare nanocrystals with circularly-polarized emission to fabricate advanced spin-LEDs.

 Read our recent works on perovskite LEDs: